Wallace Fard Muhammad: Los Angeles and San Quentin

-Fard moved to Los Angeles, using the name Wallie Dodd Ford, where he owned a restaurant.
+Fard moved to Los Angeles, using the name Wallie Dodd Ford, where he owned a restaurant "Wallie's cafe". at 803 W. Third Street.
 The Nation of Islam contests the claim that Wallace Fard Muhammad and Wallie Dodd Ford were the same person.

 Ford was arrested by Los Angeles police on November 17, 1918, on a charge of assault with a deadly weapon.
-As of 1920, Ford was still living in Los Angeles as 26-year-old Wallie D. Ford, with his 25-year-old common law wife, Hazel E. Ford.
-The pair had a son, Wallie Dodd Ford Jr.
+As of 1920, Ford was still living in Los Angeles as 26-year-old Wallie D. Ford, with his 25-year-old common law wife, Hazel E. Ford The pair had a son, Wallie Dodd Ford Jr. in 1920.

+Soon after the birth of their son, however, Hazel found out that Ford went under many aliases and had not been honest with her regarding many other matters.
+Hazel subsequently left Ford and he is said to have become depressed and started abusing drugs and alcohol.

 A marriage certificate, dated June 5, 1924, was issued to Wallie Dodd Ford and Carmen Treviño, a Mexican-born woman of Spanish ancestry, in Santa Ana, California.